Generate Your Own Power North Carolina

 Learn more about solar, wind and biomass.

 The U.S. Department of Energy funds the Database of State Incentives for Renewables & Efficiency (DSIRE), a comprehensive source of information on state, local, utility and federal incentives and policies that promote renewable energy and energy efficiency.
 In addition, Duke Energy offers customers incentives for energy efficiency upgrades through the Smart $aver Incentive program (Residential; Business; Large Business).
-And here are some calculators to help you determine the cost-benefit of owning your own system.

 Meet energy goals by improving your efficiency